 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which amends existing guidance to require lessees to recognize assets and liabilities on the balance sheet for the rights and obligations created by long-term leases and to disclose additional quantitative and qualitative information about leasing arrangements.
 This ASU also provides clarifications surrounding the presentation of the effects of leases in the income statement and statement of cash flows.
-This guidance will be effective for the Company on January 1, 2019.
+This guidance will be effective for the Company beginning on January 1, 2019.
+In addition, the FASB issued ASU 2018-11, Leases Targeted Improvements which provides an additional transition method that allows entities to apply the new leases standard at adoption date and recognize a cumulative effect adjustment to the opening balance of retained earnings in the period of adoption.
+The Company has elected this new transition method when it adopts ASU 2016-02 on January 1, 2019.

 During the second half of 2017, the Company developed a project plan to guide the implementation of ASU 2016-02.
 The Company made progress on this plan including surveying the Company's businesses, assessing the Company's portfolio of leases and compiling a central repository of active leases.
-The Company has evaluated key policy elections and considerations under the standard and drafted an internal policy to address the new standard requirements.
-The Company has also selected a lease accounting software solution to support the new reporting requirements and made continued progress on its configuration.
-The Company is assessing the design of the future lease process and has initiated training.
-Lease data elements, required for lease accounting, are in the process of being extracted and are being loaded into the software solution.
-While the Company has not yet completed its evaluation of the impact the new lease accounting guidance will have on its Consolidated Financial Statements, the Company expects to recognize right of use assets and liabilities for its operating leases in the Consolidated Balance Sheet upon adoption.
+The Company evaluated key policy elections and considerations under the standard and completed an internal policy to address the new standard requirements.
+Additionally, the Company selected a lease accounting software solution to support the new reporting requirements and started using the software during the third quarter of 2018.
+Significant progress has been made on extracting and loading lease data elements required for lease accounting into the software solution.
+The Company also completed the design of the future lease process, with training on-going.
+Although the Company is still finalizing its evaluation of the impact the new lease accounting guidance will have on its Consolidated Financial Statements, the Company expects to recognize right of use assets and liabilities for its operating leases in the Consolidated Balance Sheet upon adoption.